Project management is people management

-You can see in the example image the potential for identifying patterns for things I am not paying attention to.
-In this case, I have been neglecting my commitment to networking over the past few weeks and need to invest some time and energy back into it.
+You can see in the example image the potential for identifying patterns for things you are not paying attention to.

-Write down the 5-8 areas of your life that are most important to you.
-Think about:
+Exercise: Write down the 5-8 areas of your life that are most important to you.

 - The people in your life that you want to be spending time with.